-Two new synthetic fields are being built with one at Strathfield Park and one field at Mason Park; these sports fields are designed for the local community with the current stakeholders using the fields to continue with utilisation of the synthetic fields.
-Construction will finish in August ready for the start of the summer season bookings.
+Two new synthetic fields has been built with one at Strathfield Park and one field at Mason Park; these sports fields are designed for the local community with the current stakeholders using the fields to continue with utilisation of the synthetic fields.

 Underwood Road, Homebush.